deadpixi/sam/README.rst

 This version of sam is based on that 1980s Unix port, with many useful additions and modifications (see `New Features`_).

 *Note that this is not stable software.*
-This version of sam is under heavy development.
+This version of sam is under heavy development;
+the goal being to get it working before making it beautiful.
 That being said, it's my primary editor, so any major bugs tend to get fixed pretty quickly.
 Still, be careful with it.